Diarmuid-ODonoghue/Text2Pred/README.md

 # Text2Pred
-Open information extraction using the Stanford parser - using the **StanfordCoreNLP** wrapper.
+Open information extraction using the **Stanford Parser** - through the **StanfordCoreNLP** wrapper.
+Specifically, we use its Constituency Parser.

 INPUT:
-"John drove his new car but he crashed it."
+*"John drove his new car but he crashed it."*

 OUTPUT:
 |  Subject | Relation | Object |